'Saturday Night Live' has some fun at Roger Stone's expense

 Stone, who was charged with suspicion of obstruction, giving false statements and witness tampering this week as part of special counsel Robert Mueller's investigation of Russian influence on the 2016 presidential election, was played by Steve Martin.

-Fox News' Tucker Carlson, played by Alex Moffat, portrayed Stone, a sometime weight lifter, as a man so old and decrepit that he's "barely able to post shirtless photos of his jacked body."
+Fox News' Tucker Carlson, played by Alex Moffat, portrayed Stone, a sometimes weight lifter, as a man so old and decrepit that he's "barely able to post shirtless photos of his jacked body."

 Stone was enthused about his predicament and noted all the radio and television appearances he made after being arrested.